spatie/guidelines.spatie.be/content/workflow/new-project-setup.md

 ## Git

-If you're creating a [Blender](https://github.com/spatie/blender) application, first clone Blender, and remove the `.git` folder.
+If you're creating a [Blender](https://github.com/spatie/blender) or [Spoon](https://github.com/spatie/spoon) application, first clone it's main repository and remove the `.git` folder.
 This will be the base application for your new project.

-Create a repository on GitHub using the domain name (if possible).
+Create a repository on GitHub using the project's domain name (if possible).

 Example: `spatie/guidelines.spatie.be`